Jdgmx/Azure-Cloud-DevOps-Starter-Code/C1 - Azure Infrastructure Operations/project/Log.md

 ## Policy definition

 See the file **./policies.json**.
-The only required policy is to enforce the existance of at least one tag.
+The only required policy is to enforce the existence of at least one tag.
 Code to apply the policy:

 ```